Estimated reading time: 9 minutes

 In what states do I collect sales tax in my Shopify store?

 This is a complicated question.
-Every state has differing laws as to whether you need to collect sales tax in their state.
-You need to start by collecting sales tax from customers in the state where your business is located (unless you live in Alaska, Delaware, Montana, New Hampshire, or Oregon).
+Every state has differing nexus laws for when you need to collect sales tax in their state.
+You need to start by collecting taxes from customers in the state where your business is located (unless you live in Alaska, Delaware, Montana, New Hampshire, or Oregon).

 As your business grows, you will need to start registering, collecting, and remitting sales tax in more states.
 If you have a “physical presence” (employees, warehouses, etc.) in any state, you will need to register, collect, and remit for sales in those states.
-Then as your sales in any state approaches $100K or 200 transactions, you will want to check for that state’s economic nexus laws (view economic nexus laws by state here).
+Then, as your sales in any state approach $100K or 200 transactions, you will want to check for that state’s economic nexus laws (view economic nexus laws by state here).

-For more help on where you should collect sales tax, watch our YouTube video “Ecommerce sales tax | When do sellers need to collect?”.
+For more help on where you should collect sales tax, watch our YouTube video “eCommerce sales tax | When do sellers need to collect?”.

-How to setup to collect sales tax in Shopify
+How to Set Up to Collect Sales Tax in Shopify

 Setting up your Shopify store to accurately collect sales tax can be more complicated than anticipated.
 But here are the basic steps we suggest you go through: